Racial equality: Health

-The health of many residents differed depending on where they lived.
+Where one lived often determined their access to basic healthcare.
 The poor inner-city areas lacked the necessary health care that was available in other areas.
-Location was a primary cause of this problem.
 Inner cities' isolation from other parts of society was a large contributor to the poor health of the residents.
 Also, the overcrowded living conditions added to the poor health of the residents through the spread of infectious diseases.